real-jiakai/pictures/README.md

 ## :exclamation: 1.
 Description
-This is a repository for the comments of my hexo blog and blog picture.
+This is a repository for storing some blog pictures.

 ## 👊 2.
 Contributor
 Jiakai Gu